mstanaland/quick-start/readme.md

 Gulp actions
-* compile sass
+* Compile sass
-* lint javascript using jshint
+* Lint javascript using jshint
-* run imagemin on images
+* Run imagemin on images
-* minify html using htmlmin
+* Minify html using htmlmin
-* move all files to dist folder
+* Move all files to dist folder
+* Note: CSS and Javascript files should be placed inside useref build blocks